kubeflow/blog/_posts/2025-11-07-introducing-kubeflow-sdk.md

 author: "Kubeflow SDK Team"
 ---

+> **⚡ We want your feedback!** Help shape the future of Kubeflow SDK by taking our [quick survey](https://docs.google.com/forms/d/e/1FAIpQLSet_IAFQzMMDWolzFt5LI9lhzqOOStjIGHxgYqKBnVcRtDfrw/viewform?usp=dialog).

 # Unified SDK Concept

 Scaling AI workloads shouldn't require deep expertise in distributed systems and container orchestration.
 Whether you are prototyping on local hardware or deploying to a production Kubernetes cluster, you need a unified API that abstracts infrastructure complexity while preserving flexibility.
 That's exactly what the Kubeflow Python SDK delivers.

-As a data scientist, you’ve probably experienced this frustrating journey: you start by prototyping locally, training your model on your laptop.
+As an AI Practitioner, you’ve probably experienced this frustrating journey: you start by prototyping locally, training your model on your laptop.
 When you need more compute power, you have to rewrite everything for distributed training.
 You containerize your code, rebuild images for every small change, write Kubernetes YAMLs, wrestle with kubectl, and juggle multiple SDKs — one for training, another for hyperparameter tuning, and yet another for pipelines.
 Each step demands different tools, APIs, and mental models.

 All this complexity slows down productivity, drains focus, and ultimately holds back AI innovation.
 What if there was a better way?